 - Marysol Quevedo, University of Miami

 - Roger Freitas, chair, Committee on Communications, American Musicological Society

 - Robert Judd, executive director, American Musicological Society

 - Martha Feldman, president, American Musicological Society

-Susan Thomas is Associate Professor of Music and Women's studies at the University of Georgia.
-Her book Cuban Zarzuela: Performing Race and Gender on Havana's Lyric Stage (University of Illinois Press, 2009) was awarded our own Robert M. Stevenson Prize and the Pauline Alderman Book Award from the International Association of Women in Music.
+Executive Editor Susan Thomas is Professor of Music at the University of Colorado.
+A specialist on Cuban and Latin American music and music, gender, and sexuality studies, her book, Cuban Zarzuela: Performing Race and Gender on Havana's Lyric Stage (University of Illinois Press, 2009) was awarded our own Robert M. Stevenson Prize and the Pauline Alderman Book Award from the International Alliance for Women in Music.
 She has held research fellowships in the David Rockefeller Center for Latin American Studies at Harvard University and the Stone Center for Latin American Studies at Tulane University and is currently completing her second book, The Musical Mangrove: The Transnationalization of Cuban Alternative Music.

 Brandi Neal is a reformed band nerd and originally from Sumter, SC.
 She received her BA in music from the University of South Carolina and later her MA and PhD in historical musicology from the University of Pittsburgh.
 A lecturer at Coastal Carolina University, her primary research interests are sacred vocal music from the renaissance and baroque eras, with a particular emphasis on the music of Nicolas Gombert, the semiotics of golden-age rap music, and musico-theatrics of popular music in the post-Trayvon Martin era.
 She has a rescue diva dog named Daisy.